HWilliams64/bc-regular-py/07_http_and_api/README.md

 ## Key Concepts

 - Connecting to websites using python
-- Application programming interfaces (API) [This is a test 4]
+- Application programming interfaces (API) [This is a test 1]
-- Connecting to other computers using APIs [This is a test 5]
+- Connecting to other computers using APIs [This is a test 2]
-- Test 6
-- Test 7

 ## Technical Reading